CP317S18/analysis/index.md

 <img src="https://cp317s18.github.io/analysis/analysis-object-diagram.png" align="left" hspace="70" />

 ## 2.2 Entity Objects
-- User - A User of the Shout! application
+- User - A user of the _Shout!_ application
-- Message - User generated text to be broadcasted to other Shout! users
+- Message - User generated text to be broadcasted to other _Shout!_ users
 - Device -  The basis for the Bluetooth LE software and its connections